 Along with logfiles, we use Google Analytics to work out what our visitors look at on our website.
 Google Analytics isn't personal information - it doesn't know who you are, and it's unrelated to your Google account.
 We do not tie any information from Google Analytics with our login cookie.
-Since it's not personal information, we aren't specifically asking you for prior consent.
+We've also ensured that Google Analytics only stores anonymised IP addresses (with the last number replaced with a zero).
+Since it's not personal information, we don't believe we're required to specifically ask you for prior consent.

-Not personal (for this website): Twitter, Facebook, LinkedIn, Google+ and other similar services
+Not personal (for this website): Twitter, Facebook and other similar services

 You can turn off tracking by Twitter here.

 We believe that relevant, tailored advertising based on other things you've looked at is a good thing, incidentally: it's much less irritating than scattergun ads containing completely irrelevant stuff.
 Every time we speak about this to other people, it seems people think the same, too.
 However, we have opted not to show personalised advertising for users within the EEA.

 How we inform you about our cookie use